creationix/haml-js/README.markdown

 If you want to use this project and something is missing then send me a message.
 I'm very busy and have several open source projects I manage.
 I'll contribute to this project as I have time, but if there is more interest for some particular aspect, I'll work on it a lot faster.
 Also you're welcome to fork this project and send me patches/pull-requests.

+## About Performance

+The haml compiler isn't built for speed, it's built for maintainability.
+The actual generated templates, however are blazing fast.
+I benchmarked them with over 65 million renders per second on a small (20 line) template with some dynamic data on my laptop.
+Compare this to the 629 compiles per second I got out of the compiler.
+The idea is that you pre-compile your templates and reuse them on every request.
+While 629 per second is nothing compared to 65 million, that still means that your server with over 600 different views can boot up in about a second.
+I think that's fine for something that only happens every few weeks.

 ## License

 Haml-js is [licensed][] under the [MIT license][].